The Association will be called “The Widnes and District Seniors Bowling Association” affiliated to Merseyside County Crown Green Bowling Association.

 At least 4 players of each team shall be available at the scheduled starting time of the match and the match shall start with four games on the green.
 After the interval, four more players shall be available to complete the game.
 In the event that any team does not have four players the non-offending team will be awarded 21 chalks for each absent player.
-If any team cannot provide any players they shall concede the 2 match points to their opponents.
-The offending team will be credited with a 168 chalks to nil defeat.
-The non offending team will not have the match counted in their for/against count but will be awarded the 2 match points so that at the end of the season their average will be calculated by their points difference divided by the number of games actually played.
+If any team cannot provide any players they will forfeit the match 168-nil and in addition the non offending team will receive a 168-nil win plus two match points.

-A visiting player will not be allowed on the green on the day of the match irrespective of whether he is a member of the home club or not.
+A visiting player will not be allowed on the green 24 Hours before the match irrespective of whether he is a member of the home club or not.

 There shall be no practice during the course of the match.